RobertoR29/Social-Engineering/README.md

 ---

-> **Note:** The full research paper and video presentation can be found in this repository.
+> **Note:** The full research paper, slideshow, and video presentation can be found in this repository.